ScienceKari-SID/STOCK-MANAGEMENT-SYSTEM/README.md

 # STOCK-MANAGEMENT-SYSTEM
-This is my FIRST SEMESTER PROJECT in 'C' language......all additions are welcomed, ThankYou !
+This is my FIRST SEMESTER PROJECT in 'C' language......all corrections are welcomed, ThankYou !